 Can you make a dismissive avoidant want a relationship?

-You can’t make anyone want anything, but you can create conditions or a safe emotional environment that can make a dismissive avoidant ex want a relationship.
+You can’t make anyone want anything, but you can create conditions or a safe emotional environment that makes a dismissive avoidant ex feel that you’re not controlling or trying to control them either by directly through pressure and demands or indirectly by acting needy and clingy.

 Research (Jeffry A. Simpson, W. Steven Rholes 2016) shows that dismissive avoidants are less inclined to think, feel, and behave in line with their internal working models when they’re emotionally invested in a relationship and less likely to react in “insecure” ways when their romantic partners buffer emotionally and behaviourally regulate their attachment-related concerns.